 Abuelo just happened to acquire a land grant on, let’s say, 60 hectares of land that reaches from the inland side of the maritime zone on the coast up to the highest point of the coastal mountain ridge.
 He’s not thinking “oh boy!
 I’ve got some ocean view land here.”
 No, he’s thinking: “man I hope this land is fertile.”

 One day Bob, a tourist, is exploring the area and decides that he’d like to buy Abuelo’s property.
 Bob offers Abuelo $60,000 for the land.
 Abuelo has never even considered the remote possibility of maybe someday having such a sum.
 In fact, he’s never even seen that much money.
 He talks it over with his family and they (very understandably) feel that this would be a wonderful thing for them to do.
 So, they sell their land.

 Bob is a visionary.
 He sees what is likely coming and so he stakes his early claim.
-Now, keep in mind that there is no electricity to this property, the access is horseback and the water is from a nearby spring that is bubbling out of the ground.
+Now, keep in mind that there is no electricity to this property, the access is horseback and the water is from an onsite or nearby spring that is bubbling out of the ground.
 Abuelo has run a pipe from the spring to an elevated storage tank near the family homes.
-Bob’s a visionary in that – what foreigner in their right mind would possibly want such a remote and forbidding piece of land?
+Bob qualifies for the handle “visionary” in that – what foreigner in their right mind would possibly want such a remote and forbidding piece of land?